vlocityinc/newport-design-system/packages/@flow-builder/ui/jest-mock-data/flows/readme.txt

 5) add a breakpoint in TranslatorLib.translateFlowToUIModel
 6) refresh the page (F5)
 7) in the console, type "flow.metadata", right-click on the result and choose "Copy Object"
 10) update metadata (only !) in flowWithAllElements.json
-11) update https://git.soma.salesforce.com/automation-platform/test-environments/tree/master/flowbuilder-eng with the new flow and anything needed by the newly added elements (e.g. apex classes)
+11) update existing test data that lives here https://git.soma.salesforce.com/automation-platform/test-environments/tree/master/flowbuilder-eng with the new flow and anything needed by the newly added elements (e.g. apex classes) by following the instructions mentioned here https://git.soma.salesforce.com/automation-platform/test-environments#updating-existing-test-data.
+Take note when it mentions "go to the data set directly."
 12) run the tests suite

 To update fieldServiceMobileFlow.json :